curl/everything-curl/http-redirects.md

 said to be “for historical reasons”, but that’s still what browsers do so most of the public web will behave this way.

-In practice, the 303 code is very similar to 302.
+In practice, the 303 code is similar to 302.
 It will not be cached and it will make the client issue a GET in the next request.
 The differences between a 302 and 303 are subtle, but 303 seems to be more designed for an “indirect response” to the original request rather than just a redirect.

 These three codes were the only redirect codes in the HTTP/1.0 spec.